Skip to main content

 • An Object: represents an entity in the system.
 Users' relationships to it can be define through relationship tuples and the authorization model

-• A Relationship Tuple: a grouping consisting of a user, a relation and an object stored in Okta FGA
+• A Relationship Tuple: a grouping consisting of a user, a relation and an object stored in Auth0 FGA

 Check

 The Check API is an API endpoint that returns whether the user has a certain relationship with an object.
-Okta FGA will resolve all prerequisite relationships to establish whether a relationship exists.
+Auth0 FGA will resolve all prerequisite relationships to establish whether a relationship exists.

 Check can be called if you need to establish whether a particular user has a specific relationship with a particular object.